MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

     * Large corporate networks
   * `172.16.0.0/12`
     * Represents the range `172.16.12.0` to `172.31.255.255`
+* The maximum size of a CIDR in AWS is `/16` (i.e. the number can be 16 or larger as a higher number means fewer available IP addresses)
+* IPv6 addresses can also (optionally) be used within AWS for services.
+However, IPv4 cannot be disabled.

 ## VPC (Virtual Private Cloud)
 * A VPC is a virtual private network.